Feature model: Background

 A "feature" is defined as a "prominent or distinctive user-visible aspect, quality, or characteristic of a software system or system".
 The focus of SPL development is on the systematic and efficient creation of similar programs.
 FODA is an analysis devoted to identification of features in a domain to be covered by a particular SPL.

 Model

 A feature model is a model that defines features and their dependencies, typically in the form of a feature diagram + left-over (a.k.a. cross-tree) constraints.
 But also it could be as a table of possible combinations.

 Diagram

 A feature diagram is a visual notation of a feature model, which is basically an and-or tree.
 Other extensions exist: cardinalities, feature cloning, feature attributes, discussed below.

 Configuration

-A feature configuration is a set of features which describes a member of an SPL: the member contains a feature if and only if the feature is in its configuration.
-A feature configuration is permitted by a feature model if and only if it does not violate constraints imposed by the model.
+A feature configuration is a set of features that describes a member of an SPL: the member contains a feature if and only if the feature is in its configuration.
+A feature configuration is permitted by a feature model if and only if it does not violate constraints imposed by the model...